kostasxyz/volopa-tech-test/README.md

 SANCTUM_STATEFUL_DOMAINS=
 ```

-Project is not as one dockerized app.
-I've spend some time trying to compose a laravel / cra-react and couldnt make hot reloading work.
-Decided to move on.

 ### Auth token
 The app uses token based authentication.
 - Using sanctum, created an api auth system that sends a auth_token at login response and a refresh_token as a httpOnly cookie (not secure for dev)